flother/csv-game/README.md

 get much faster in the future.
 When a breakthrough occurs, let me know and I'd love to add it to the game.

-I wish AWK had a `--csv` flag which did something useful for quoted csv files.
-I would love to add awk, gawk, mawk, and nawk.
+Gawk is using FPAT to delimit the fields.
+This is a regular expression used to escape the quotes csv.
+I wish AWK had a `--csv` flag which was more performant.

 ## Rudimentary Analysis